 5 TRUST Work should begin in communicating with local GPs, perhaps by a senior clinician in Urology, to formulate decision aids which simplify the process of Red-flag, Urgent or Routine referral.
 The triage system works best when the initial GP referral is usually correct and the secondary care 'safety-net' is only required in a minority of cases.
 Systems should be designed that make that particular sequence the norm.
-AD Surgical/ AMD Primary Care The urology service hold the view that to enable the referral process to be efficient and effective, the CCG form requires to have mandatory fields which require it to be completed prior to referral from Primary Care. lon 2021 Revised Prostate Diagnostic Pathway E Female Lower Urinary Tract Sympto Male Lower Urinary Tract Symptoms.docx male urinary tract infections.docx 6 that it is feasible for the Consultant of the Week (CoW) to perform both triage of non-red flag referrals and the duties of the CoW.
-AD Surgery/ AMD Surgery available in consultant job plans to undertake the task of triaging referral letters.
+AD surgical/ AMD Primary Care The urology service hold the view that to enable the referral process to be efficient and effective, the CCG form requires to have mandatory fields which require it to be completed prior to referral from Primary Care.
+NiCan pathway.
+Female Urinary Tract Infection.docx Male Lower Urinary Tract Symptoms.docx Male urinary tract infections.docx 6 The Trust should re-examine or re-assure itself that it is feasible for the Consultant of the Week (CoW) to perform both triage of non-red flag referrals and the duties of the CoW.
+AD Surgery/ AMD Surgery Time needs to be made available in consultant job plans to undertake the task of triaging referral letters.
 Discussions are ongoing with MD and AD Jan 2021